 - salt and pepper to taste

-- Mix together the parsley, cheese, garlic, pignoli, salt, and pepper.
+- Mix together the parsley, cheese, salt and pepper and the minced garlic.

-- Roll up each slice and close with a toothpick.
+- Roll up each slice and secure with a toothpick.